spockbots/city/docs-source/source/edu/disclaimer.rst

     motors simply run away and can not be made to stop.
 This seems to be discussed online as one of the open bugs.
 A solution is posted in the ev3dev documentation but uses threads and can not be applied to all micropython versions.
-However, when applying this solution we sometimes still ended up in runaway motors.
+However, even when applying this solution we sometimes still ended up in runaway motors that could not be stopped easily.

+    .. note:: We need a build in system wide stop button.

 Gyro Hardware Differences